Willy Vandersteen: 1940–1944

 In March 1940, two months before the start of World War II in Belgium, Bob, his second child, was born.
 When the first tribulations of the war were over, Vandersteen could restart his work at L'Innovation.
 From November 1940 until August 1942, he created his first published comic, Kitty Inno, for the company, consisting of short, simple gags.
 When the German occupier forbade the publication of American and British comics in the Belgian newspapers and magazines, opportunities arose for local people.
 On 19 March 1941, the first comic strip of Tor de holbewoner (Tor the troglodyte) appeared in the newspaper De Dag.
 It continued until January 1942.
 Already on 26 March 1941 it was joined by De lollige avonturen van Pudifar (The funny adventures of Pudifar), a weekly comic strip about a cat.
 This was in May of the same year replaced by Barabitje, another comic about a cat, which ended in October 1941.

 In 1942, Vandersteen quit his job at L'Innovation and started working at the Landbouw- en Voedingscorporatie (a government organisation for the agricultural sector), where he illustrated some magazines.
 In those years, the family Vandersteen moved, this time to Wilrijk, another suburb of Antwerp.

 That same year, he illustrated the pro-occupation book Zóó zag Brussel de Dietsche Militanten under the pen name Kaproen.
-In the 1970s Willy denied rumors, based on drawing style, that he had been the real artist behind Kaproen, but in 2010 these allegations were confirmed after an investigation demanded by his own family.
+In the 1970s Willy denied rumors, based on drawing style, that he had been the real artist behind Kaproen.
+In 2010 these allegations were confirmed after an investigation demanded by his own family.
 Unlike his partners, Vandersteen was later not persecuted for his part in publishing the antisemitic drawings, which were considered collaboration with the Nazis.